Xray-App/xray-maven-plugin/README.md

 Configuration parameters (e.g., "reportFormat") can also be specified from the command line using `-D` (e.g., "-Dxray.reportFormat=junit").
 In this case, the parameters have the `xray.` prefix.

 There are a set of common configurations related to the Xray details and its authentication.
 Besides, each task has its own configuration parameters as shown ahead.

+This repository provides a bunch of usage [examples](examples), both for Xray cloud and Xray server/datacenter.

 ### Common configurations